tacobayle/nested-vsphere/tasks.md

 done:
+- remove client VMs (only use external gw)
 - create a readonly shell user in the external-gw
 - create multiple ns in k8s
 - add the pod for egress demo